MODUS OPERANDI of FUROCOUMARINS

 ERRORS IN DNA and RNA CODING

 Thymine seems to be the achilles heel of DNA, its propensity to glue strands of DNA together can lead to both mis-constructed proteins and to mutations.
 How it ever came to have such an important role taking a part in the coded of our genes is astonishing for a molecule that is apt to put a spanner in the works when the genes require decoding.
-The Author thinks it possible that it is at least partly instrumental in the evolution of species and without it evolution may not have proceeded so fast.
+Your Author thinks it possible that it is at least partly instrumental in the evolution of species and without it evolution may not have proceeded so fast.
 However, it turns out that much of human evolution is due to mutations in the genome that do not occur in those regions coding for the genes themselves, but rather occur in those much shorter regions encoding for promoters and enhancers of those genes.
 There are about 44,000 enhancers and 180,000 promoters, short regions in the genome that interact and control gene expression within particular cells the human body.
-Some of these promoters and enhancers control what type of cell that the cell will become.
+Some of these promoters and enhancers control which type of cell the cell will become.
 Mutations in the genetic composition of these small promoters and enhancers is responsible for most human diseases that have a genetic origin, including many cancers.